Understanding Fifth-Degree Burns

 Fourth-degree burns are often fatal, though recent developments in medical technology have made it possible for victims of these burns to survive if they receive immediate medical treatment.
 Fifth-degree burns cause even deeper damage, making it much harder for victims to survive.

-Causes of Higher-Degree Burns
+Causes of Fifth-Degree Burns

 Fifth-degree burns share many of the same causes as fourth-degree burns.
 Someone is most likely to see these injuries in a situation that exposes the skin to a heat source long enough that it continuously burns through several layers of skin.